Vadim Vacarciuc: Political activity

 Vacarciuc is a member of the Liberal Party of Moldova.
 In April 2009 polls, he became one of the party's MPs and in the July 2009 polls, he was re-elected.
 He joined the Liberal Party Reform Council in 2013.

+Arrest

+On 5 June 2024, Vacarciuc was arrested in La Crosse, Wisconsin, United States, on charges of unauthorized use of another person's identification or document.